cvxgrp/cvxpygen/README.md

 Control complexity via `'max_floats'` (number of floating point numbers in the explicit solution, default `1e6`) and `'max_regions'` (maximum number of affine pieces, default `500`) in `solver_opts`.
 Store the explicit solution in half precision (instead of single precision) by setting `'fp16': True` in `solver_opts`.

 For more details, see our [slides and manuscript on explicit solutions for QPs](https://stanford.edu/~boyd/papers/cvxpygen_mpqp.html).
+For practical examples, see [power.py](examples/power.py) and [alpha.py](examples/alpha.py).
 If you use this feature, please cite
 ```
 @article{schaller2025automatic,
   title={Automatic generation of explicit quadratic programming solvers},